sophiemullerc/Sprint-Challenge-Mongo/README.md

   ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. Describe the following: `DataBase`, `Collection` , `Document`

+Database is a structed set of data held in a computer that can be accesible in various ways.

+Collection is a group of MongoDB documents.
+It exist within a single database.

+Document is a document-oriented database designe to store semi-structured data as documents.

 1. Describe how one can achieve the pattern of _relationships_ in MongoDB.
 What needs to take place at the schema level?
 How do we _'fill'_ in the appropriate relational data using mongoose?

+    One way is to embed the relationship in the document by placing the dependent object inside the main document.
+    The other way is to use a lin one document to the other.
+    Using Mongoose DB-refs to link related documents on different collections, and then creating a middleware function to auto-populate the documents with their db-refs on any query.

 1. Explain a way to break up an API into Sub-Applications, which tool did we use to do that?

+Using express Router allows you to break up the API.

 # Project description